mhenrixon/sidekiq-unique-jobs/README.md

 sidekiq_options on_conflict: :log
 ```

 This strategy is intended to be used with `UntilExecuted` and `UntilExpired`.
-It will log a line about that this is job is a duplicate of another.
+It will log a line that this job is a duplicate of another.

 ### raise